victronenergy/dbus-flashmq/README.md

 ```

 The device instance (in this case 257) of a service usually depends on the communication port used the
-connect the device to the CCGX, so it is a good idea to check it before sending write requests.
+connect the device to the GX Device, so it is a good idea to check it before sending write requests.
 A nice way to
 do this is by subscribing to the broker using wildcards.

 For example: